Seasawher/mathlib4-help/src/tactics.md

 For non-recursive definitions, this tactic is identical to `delta`.
 For definitions by pattern matching, it uses "equation lemmas" which are autogenerated for each match arm.

+# unfold?
+Defined in: `Mathlib.Tactic.InteractiveUnfold.tacticUnfold?`

+Replace the selected expression with a definitional unfolding.
+- After each unfolding, we apply `whnfCore` to simplify the expression.
+- Explicit natural number expressions are evaluated.
+- Unfolds of class projections of instances marked with `@[default_instance]` are not shown.
+  This is relevant for notational type classes like `+`: we don't want to suggest `Add.add a b` as an unfolding of `a + b`.
+Similarly for `OfNat n : Nat` which unfolds into `n : Nat`.

+To use `unfold?`, shift-click an expression in the tactic state.
+This gives a list of rewrite suggestions for the selected expression.
+Click on a suggestion to replace `unfold?` by a tactic that performs this rewrite.

 # unfold_let
 Defined in: `Mathlib.Tactic.unfoldLetStx`